WojtekKamilowski/CI_PP4_MPN/README.md

 ### User Requirements and Expectations
 - Accessible and responsive website.
 - Intuitive website with a layout allowing to easily navigate through it.
-- Easy access to Create, Read, Update & Delete information.
+- Easy access to Create, Read, Update & Delete functionalities.
 - Links and features that function in accordance with their intended purpose.
 - Connection with the community on the social media platforms.
 - A contact form to contact the website owner.